Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 pointing at the two selected objects.

-Also you can create *Rigid Body Constaint* on of the two constrained objects with *Rigid Body Constaint* button of the *Physics* context in the Properties editor.
+Also you can create *Rigid Body Constaint* on of the two constrained objects with *Rigid Body Constaint* button of the *Physics* tab in the Properties editor.
 This constraint is dependent on the object location and rotation on which it was created.
 This way, there are no *Empty* object created for the constraint.
 The role of the *Empty* object is put on this object.
 The constrained object can be then set as *Passive* type for better driving the constrain.

-Additional parameters appear in the *Rigid Body Constaint* panel of the *Physics* context in the Properties editor for the selected *Empty* object or the one of the two constrained objects with the created constraint.
+Additional parameters appear in the *Rigid Body Constaint* panel of the *Physics* tab in the Properties editor for the selected *Empty* object or the one of the two constrained objects with the created constraint.